 We have just returned from ten glorious, sunny days in Mauritius.
-Well deserved after two seven hour flights and a four hour stopover each way, with a toddler and a newborn in tow.
+Well deserved after two seven-hour flights and a four-hour stopover each way, with a toddler and a newborn in tow.
 Travelling for 18 hours with two little ones is no easy feat and you definitely have to be super organised with certain family travel essentials.

 1. I’d recommend investing in a Trunki or any suitcase ride-on for your little one.
 It’s the perfect size to take as a carry on piece of luggage on the plane and easily fits into the overhead compartments.
 It’s also great for them to ride on when walking around the airport and a great distraction for them to play on when you are waiting.

 2. Take a couple of snacks for your little one at the airport and on the plane, especially if they are a fussy eater.
 Aeroplane food is always a little hit and miss, so better to have some of the things they like to hand just in case.

 3. Take a blanket for the plane so that they don’t get too cold when the air con kicks in.
 This is probably less important if you are only on a short flight, but if you are going anywhere long haul then definitely try to take your own as the plane supplied ones are usually quite thin.

 4. I always take socks for the plane so that we can get a little bit more comfortable, especially if we’re going to need to sleep during the flight.
 Again, its something that is more useful for long haul flights than short ones.